Montana's Premier Trout Fishery

 About Our Fishing Reports

-The Madison River runs 140 miles from Yellowstone National Park to Three Forks, Montana.
-We monitor two distinct sections:
+The Madison River runs 183 miles from Yellowstone National Park to Three Forks, Montana.
+We monitor three distinct sections, each with its own gauge and its own report:

 • Upper Madison: Hebgen Dam to Ennis Lake.
 Cold, clear freestone water with rainbow and brown trout.
 Home to the famous salmonfly hatch in late June.